-Rework is a big productivity killer and could be a result of various factors such as vaguely-defined stories, lack of dev testing, lack of test coverage, and so on.
-Rework can eat up productivity as it would consume the time and efforts of QA engineers in testing and regressing, developers in debugging, and release managers in re-releasing.
-Slowing down a bit can help your team deliver faster and add value, as the effective speed is always highly rewarding than just the speed.
+Rework is a big productivity killer.
+It could be a result of various factors such as vaguely-defined stories, lack of dev testing, lack of test coverage, and so on.
+Rework can eat up productivity as it would consume the time and efforts of QA engineers in testing and regress, developers in debugging, and release managers in re-releasing.
+Slowing down a bit can help your team deliver faster and add value.
+It is because effective speed is always highly rewarding than just speed.

-The philosophy of ‘first-time-right (FTR)’ helps all team members to align to a common goal- delivering robust and stable code in the first time itself.
-It’s always healthy to spend some extra time to determine the quality of code, rather than hurrying, and then getting stuck with rework.
-Some of the tried-and-tested ways to improve FTR ratio are regular backlog grooming, reiteration of stories, regular demos to product manager.
-Instead of just gathering requirements, the sprint team should be more focused on elucidating them to improve the FTR ratio.
+The philosophy of ‘first-time-right (FTR)’ helps all team members align themselves to a common goal- delivering robust and stable code for the first time itself.
+It’s always healthy to spend some extra time to determine the quality of code to ensure feature velocity never slackens.
+Hurrying and then getting stuck with rework is not what startups would like to do.
+Some of the tried-and-tested ways to improve the FTR ratio are regular backlog grooming, reiteration of stories, and regular demos to the product manager.
+Instead of just gathering requirements, the sprint team should focus more on elucidating them to improve the FTR ratio.

-When your startup has a small product team, everyone mostly works on one or two features at the same time (generally applicable for a team of 4-6 members).
-However, as the expectation goes up to deliver multiple features, it’s highly recommended that you form multiple sub-teams having distinct focus areas.
+When your startup has a small product team, everyone mostly works on one or two features simultaneously.
+This is generally applicable for a team of 4-6 members.
+However, as the expectation goes up to deliver multiple features, I recommend forming multiple sub-teams having distinct focus areas.
 In this manner, every sub-team gets to run its sprint and define its roadmap.

-As compared to one big team, smaller teams born out of a ‘logical separation’ framework are more effective and yield better results.
+As compared to one big team, smaller teams emerging from a ‘logical separation’ are more effective and yield better results.
 Individual teams for microservices, different product lines, and various components are among a few examples of the ‘logical separation’ approach.
 During the restructuring, it’s always essential to include at least one member from the earlier core team in each of these sub-teams to maintain the DNA.
 Though cross-team coordination for deliveries entails an additional overhead, that’s a justified trade-off.

 User experience is the most vital metric to measure the success of a new feature release.
 As you start delivering multiple features at speed, user experience often takes a backseat.
 When your product has limited features, the user interaction continues to be a smooth unbroken curve.
-However, when you start releasing new features, there is a high chance of users getting overwhelmed and their experience getting impacted.
+However, when you start releasing new features, it might overwhelm users and impact the user experience.

 To achieve better user adoption, tracking user engagement along with feature velocity continues to be the best way forward.
-While exhaustive user research is one proven way, other significant ones are rolling-out initially to selected users via feature flags, A-B testing, and tracking user journey (via amplitude or similar analytics tools) after every new release.
+While exhaustive user research is an effective way, other significant ones are rolling-out initially to selected users via feature flags, A-B testing, and tracking user journey (via amplitude or similar analytics tools) after every new release.

-This might be a very commonly-ignored aspect yet stands firm as a very crucial one.
+People often ignore this aspect yet it stands firm as a very crucial one.
 Small teams don’t necessarily need processes and have a nimble structure, and everyone’s voice is heard.
 When these teams move up to a state where processes are set up and new engineering & functional members are added, healthy management is the only way to avoid chaos.

 As your engineering team successfully scales up, a well-capable product team is essential to feed the engineering team continuously.
-A churn becomes inevitable when the team members have no significant work, but no startup would ever want to lose its core members.
+A churn becomes inevitable when the team members have no significant work.
+However, startups would never want to lose their core members while building feature velocity.
 In this case, senior management holds the key to ensure good relationships with people and understand the dynamics well.

-The learnings that I’ve shared here are from the experience with multiple startups over the years.
-I expect it to be useful for startup founders, who already have a lot on their plate, in a way that they don’t end up reinventing the wheel.
+The learnings regarding feature velocity that I’ve shared here are from the experience with multiple startups over the years.
+I expect it to be useful for startup founders, who already have a lot on their plate.
+My intent is to stop them from reinventing the wheel and ensure seamless production.